synthesoul/shapesincapp/cover_letter_frontend.md

 Dear Shapes Team,

-I am applying for the Senior Software Engineer – Frontend role at Shapes, Inc. My passion lies in creating interfaces that make AI feel alive and approachable, and my projects reflect that.
-I’ve built a variety of **frontends for AI and embedded systems**, including visualization tools for agents, replayable logs, and LCD-driven interfaces on Raspberry Pi.
+I am applying for the Senior Software Engineer – Frontend role at Shapes, Inc. I craft conversation-first interfaces that make AI feel approachable and consistent.
+My projects emphasize micro-interactions, structured outputs, and replay features that build trust—principles reflected in the Shapes Learning Hub and the Shape creation flow.

-My **Shapes CLI** project explored not only backend orchestration but also how users experience AI through design.
-I emphasized **micro-interactions, structured outputs, and replay features** that make conversations feel consistent and trustworthy.
-In addition, I developed full-stack apps with **Angular, React, Tailwind, and shadcn/ui**, and implemented accessible UI components for cloud-hosted apps using AWS.

-I believe strongly in Shapes’ vision of building **the interface through which humanity will experience AGI**, and I bring a combination of **frontend craft (React, Next.js, Angular)** and **AI experimentation** that positions me well to design intuitive tools for creating, managing, and visualizing Shapes.

-I would be honored to contribute to your mission by helping design frontends that feel as natural as friendships.

-Thank you for your consideration.
+I’ve built frontends with React/Angular/Tailwind/shadcn, and I pair UI polish with data/agent concerns (prompt contracts, memory, evaluation logs).
+I’ve also shipped a cloud app (AWS Lambda + Angular/Node) and hardware-driven interfaces (Raspberry Pi LCD): varied contexts, same priority on clarity and feedback.

+I value ownership and precise execution, and I’m beginning an M.S. in Computer Science (AI concentration) at SNHU on November 10, 2025.
+I’d love to help design the tools that creators will use to build, customize, and visualize their Shapes.

 Sincerely,
-**Christian J. Busca**
+Christian J. Busca